shirtsgroup/physical_validation/doc/userguide.rst

 .. note:: Generally, the tests only require a subset of the data to be set.
 For example, testing for the correct ensemble of the potential energy does not require a position trajectory.
-As long as the required pieces of information are available, if is hence not necessary to fill all data structures of the `SimulationData` object.
+As long as the required pieces of information are available, it is not necessary to fill all data structures of the `SimulationData` object.
    Consequently, all inputs of the `get_simulation_data` function of the parser are optional.